-On 18 January 2020, when the World Health Organization (WHO) released its first announcement on the outbreak of a new corona virus in Wuhan, China, few local governments in India paid close notice.
-However, K. K. Shailaja, the modest lady in charge of the health ministry in Kerala, was aware that many Kerala students were studying at Wuhan University, and she realised the devastation an epidemic might wreak.
+On 18 January 2020, when the World Health Organization (WHO) released its first announcement on the outbreak of a new coronavirus in Wuhan, China, few local governments in India paid close to notice.
+However, K. K. Shailaja, the modest lady in charge of the health ministry in Kerala, was aware that many Kerala students were studying at Wuhan University, and she realized the devastation an epidemic might wreak.
 Shailaja had summoned a meeting of her fast reaction team, set up a control room, and activated surveillance teams by the 24th of January.
 The first batch of students returned from Wuhan on January 27.
-Three days later, one of them tested positive for COVID-19, making India the country's first confirmed case.(5) Since then, it has spread at a fluctuating rate across all Indian states, with no part of the nation untouched.
-The major cities of New Delhi, Mumbai, Ahmedabad, and Chennai have seen the largest percentage of cases.
-As the outbreak in India progressed, a significant point of contention was community transmission.(6) Person-to-person spread via droplets as well as interaction with airborne particles appears to be the most important mechanism of viral propagation.(9)
+Three days later, one of them tested positive for COVID-19, making India the country's first confirmed case.
+(5) Since then, it has spread at a fluctuating rate across all Indian states, with no part of the nation untouched.
+New Delhi, Mumbai, Ahmedabad, and Chennai have seen the most significant cases.
+As the outbreak in India progressed, a significant point of contention was community transmission.
+(6) Person-to-person spread via droplets and interaction with airborne particles appear to be the most important mechanism of viral propagation.
+(9)